HackTheBrain/MindAnamorphosis/README.md

 We will be using an EEG cap, electrodes, Open BCI, Openvibe, an VR DK Oculus Rift and the Unreal Game Engine.

 ## Ethical considerations
+No PII data will be collected
+Permission will be requested before any EEG data is recorded All participant data will be destroyed after the hackathon